JCSDA/jedi-docs/docs/developer/developer_tools/cmake.rst

 Ecbuild is the workhorse for building and testing (and eventually installing) the JEDI software.
-Once ecbuild and associated libaries (eigen3, eckit) are installed, all subsequent manufacturing is done using the ecbuild command in place of cmake.
+Once ecbuild and associated libraries (eigen3, eckit) are installed, all subsequent manufacturing is done using the ecbuild command in place of cmake.
 The output from ecbuild is captured in the file: